Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/weather-lookup-by-location-input.md

 ### Install Steps (Offline) ###

-1. A) For the latest version, go to https://codepen.io/Web_Mage/pen/eYGXwbz and click on Export in the bottom right corner.<br>Click on Export .zip<br>
+1. A) For the latest version, go to https://codepen.io/Web_Mage/pen/eYGXwbz and click on Export in the bottom right corner.
+Click on Export .zip
 B) Download the attached .zip file from the StreamerBot discord.
 2. Navigate to where you saved the download and extract all of the files.
 3. If you want to move the files to a different area, the ones needed will be in the dist folder.
-It is located in \<extracted zip>/super-mario-weather/dist/<br>
+It is located in \<extracted zip>/super-mario-weather/dist/
 	(If you don't want the folder, make sure you move all three files: index.html, script.js, and style.css)
 4. Create a new browser source in OBS.
 Set the URL to about:blank and the size to whatever you'd like.
 5. In StreamerBot, navigate to the current weather lookup action.